P2P-Nathan/OMS-Administration-Packs/README.md

 # OMS-Administartion-Packs
 Packs to allow easier control of OMS features and usage.

+e-mail Nathan@Practice2Perfect.com if you would like to be a contributor to the Pack(s)

 Please add features and correct bugs as you find a Community need for them

 Notes on the Current Pack: